mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 The next step is to create a folder within results to store all the run information.
 I simply chose to number it based on the previous runs within the folder, creating a simple structure of numbered runs.
 It is within this folder that the current project bin is zipped up and stored, prior to being exported to the deeplearning server.
-By backing up the bin contents prior to starting the run it ensures that all the requirements for the run can easily be extracted down to road and replicated.
+By backing up the bin contents prior to starting the run it ensures that all the requirements for the run can easily be replicated.

 ```bash
 echo "Executing ${dl_user}@${dl_host}:${run_name}/${run_script} and starting automatic backups.."